-Heartburn, indigestion, gastritis… what’s really going on in your stomach?
+Heartburn, indigestion, gastritis…what’s really going on in your stomach?

-Even though most people who have an H. pylori infection don’t experience symptoms, visiting your doctor could help determine if there’s something more behind the symptoms that you’re feeling.
+Visiting your doctor could help determine if there’s something more behind the symptoms that you’re feeling.
 Treating your symptoms alone could mask an infection and delay more effective treatments.

 Masking an H. pylori Infection

 Symptoms of an H. pylori infection usually stem from the conditions that the infection can cause rather than the infection itself.
-Gastritis and dyspepsia can both be caused by H. pylori and without proper treatment these conditions will probably not go away.3 H. pylori can also cause ulcers.
+Gastritis and dyspepsia can both be caused by H. pylori infection, and without proper treatment these conditions will probably not go away.3 H. pylori infection can also cause ulcers.

-Ulcers aren’t caused by stress or spicy food.
+Ulcers aren’t caused by spicy food.

 For many years, peptic ulcers were blamed on factors like diet or stress.1 It wasn’t until H. pylori was discovered in 1982 that one of the 2 major causes of ulcers was revealed.
 The other major cause is NSAIDs (nonsteroidal anti-inflammatory drugs), which are some of the most commonly used pain relievers available.
 This means that taking medicines like aspirin or ibuprofen and being infected with H. pylori can make your chances of developing an ulcer even greater.1,3